|National Point of Contact|

 (credit: urvilag.hu newsportal)

 |Participants of the Hungarian Space Camp, 2010

 (credit: Hungarian Astronautical Society)

-- Hungarian dinner during the International Astronautical Congress (26 September, 2013): In 2013, the Hungarian Astronautical Society organises the fourth Hungarian dinner during the International Astronautical Congress, which will be held in Beijing, China between Sep 23-27, 2013.
+- Hungarian dinner during the International Astronautical Congress (30 September, 2014): In 2014, the Hungarian Astronautical Society organises the fifth Hungarian dinner during the International Astronautical Congress, which will be held in Toronto, Canada between Sep 29-October 3, 2014.
 The first Hungarian dinner took place in a restaurant in Prague in 2010, and half of the participants were young professionals and students.

 Interesting Weblinks for the Young Generation in Hungary

 |Participants of Space Forum for

 and Students, 2009

 News of the Hungarian space research